-A certified operator may upgrade to a master operator certification level by attending the master operator class, passing the appropriate master operator exam(s), and submitting a 1600 hour experience statement with proof of experience.
+A certified operator may upgrade to a master operator certification level by attending the master operator class, passing the appropriate master operator exam(s), and submitting a 1600-hour experience statement with proof of experience and $100 upgrade fee.
 Only individuals with a master operator certification are qualified to be Operators–in–Charge.
 The process to becoming a master operator can take up to 1–2 years, so operators should plan ahead.

 Master operator class and exams

 The Master Operator Class is open to certified operators and master operators for a minimum of three compliance credits.
 Operators must take the Master Operator Class prior to sitting for the Master Operator Exam.
 Studying Wisconsin Administrative Codes NR 113 and NR 114 prior to the course is recommended.

 The Master Operator Exam applications are available.
 See the exams web page for more details.

 Master operator 1600-hour experience statement